Mount St. Piran is a scenic scramble near Lake Louise with fantastic mountain, lake, and glacier views (and larches in late September).

 Stroller friendly?
 No.

-From the Little Beehive/Lake Agnes junction, it’s a short 300 metres to Lake Agnes Teahouse.
+On your way back… from the Little Beehive/Lake Agnes junction, it’s a short 300 metres to Lake Agnes Teahouse.
 Note that Lake Agnes Teahouse accepts cash (Canadian/US) / traveller’s cheques only!
-From Lake Agnes, it is 3.4 km, 385 m elevation loss to Lake Louise.
+From Lake Agnes, it is 3.4 km with 385 m elevation loss to Lake Louise.

 Know Before You Go

-Parking: Getting to the parking lot before the road to Lake Louise closes can be a challenge in peak season.
-During summer months, plan to be at the Lake Louise parking lot before 7 am.
+- Parking: Getting to the parking lot before the road to Lake Louise closes can be a challenge in peak season.
+During summer and larch season, plan to be at the Lake Louise parking lot before 7 am.
+Note that parking is $21/day from May 19 – October 9, 2023, 7 am – 7 pm.

 Mount St. Piran was named for the the Patron Saint of Cornwall by explorer and mountaineer, Samuel E.S.
 Allen in 1894 (Source).